 How do I get hold of a copy of Articulate Rise?

-The E-Learning Unit have 3 licenses for Articulate Rise which can be used by anyone.
-If you’re interested in trying it out, contact us on firstname.lastname@example.org giving us your QMUL email address and we will assign you a license.
-We will assign licenses on a timed basis, a month in the first instance with the ability to renew if the license isn’t required by anyone else.
+If you’re interested in trying the software, please contact us at email@example.com.
+We will assign licenses on a timed basis, a month in the first instance, with the ability to renew up to a maximum of 3 month, if the license isn’t required by anyone else.

 Note that you only need a license to access the editing tools to create content.
 Accounts are not required for viewing Rises and any content you publish on the Rise website is still available even if you don’t have a license.